fly-lang/fly/llvm/docs/CommandGuide/FileCheck.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is often useful to match a pattern and then verify that it occurs again
 later in the file.
-For GenStmt tests, this can be useful to allow any
+For codegen tests, this can be useful to allow any
 register, but verify that that register is used consistently later.
 To do
 this, :program:`FileCheck` supports string substitution blocks that allow
 string variables to be defined and substituted into patterns.
 Here is a simple